Description

 Growth rate: Rapid.

-yellow stamens.
-The flowers open morning and close at night.
+of yellow stamens.
+The flowers open in the morning, close at night, and may remain closed

 Bloom: Spring to fall.